 When you’re investing in a repair for your home, you want to know you’re getting the best value for your money.
 Both polyurethane lifting and mudjacking can level your concrete, but they offer very different results in terms of cost, appearance, and longevity.
 Understanding these differences will help you decide which solution is the right long-term investment for your property.
 Let’s break down the pros and cons of each method so you can see how they stack up.

-Pros and Cons of Polyurethane Lifting
+Weighing the Pros and Cons of Polyurethane Foam

 Polyurethane foam is a modern solution for a reason.
 It’s incredibly lightweight, weighing only about two to four pounds per cubic foot, which means it won’t add extra stress to the soil beneath your concrete.
 The injection process is also less invasive, requiring only a few small drill holes that are barely noticeable once the job is done.
 This gives you a much cleaner finish, which is great for visible areas like patios and driveways.
 Best of all, polyurethane foam is known for its durability and resistance to moisture, so it won’t break down over time.
 This makes it a lasting concrete leveling solution that protects your investment.

-Pros and Cons of Mudjacking
+Weighing the Pros and Cons of Traditional Methods

 Mudjacking is the more traditional method, using a slurry of sand, cement, and other materials to lift concrete.
 One of its main draws is that it can sometimes be cheaper upfront.
 However, this method comes with a few downsides.
 The slurry material is very heavy, which can cause the soil underneath to compress further, potentially leading to more settling down the road.
 The process also requires larger drill holes, typically one to two inches in diameter.
 These larger holes are more obvious and can sometimes allow weeds and water to get in after the repair is complete, creating new problems for you to deal with.